 - Blocking – Blocks known attackers, blocks malicious networks, blocks or limits aggressive crawlers, etc.

 - Login Security – This allows you to set up two-factor authentication using both your password and your phone, check the strength of all passwords, etc.

 - Security Scanning – Scans files for issues, lets you see how files have changed, scans for backdoor hacks, etc.

 - WordPress Firewall – Firewall to block popular threats

-- Monitoring – Lets you see traffic in real time, including robots, monitors DNS security, monitors disk space, etc.
+- Monitoring – This allows you to see traffic in real-time, including robots, monitors DNS security, monitors disk space, etc.

 - Caching – Includes caching

 - Multisite Security – can be used with Multisite